Spiritual Leadership in the Home: leadership through love and example

 The name Haskap comes from the Japanese name “hasukappu” which means “little present on the end of a branch”.
 You’ve gotta respect a name like that.
 It gets straight to the point.
 As a backyard fruit, Haskaps are gaining popularity fast in western Canada.

 In Canada they are often called honey berries, but don’t let this fool you – they don’t taste like honey.
-When we first got them, I only knew them by that name, and expected that they must taste like honey – else why the name?
+When we first got them, I only knew them by that name, expecting they must taste like honey – else why the name?
 Trickery!
-They are actually an edible member of the honeysuckle family – that’s where “honey berry” comes from, and if you’ve ever tasted a honeysuckle berry, you’ll identify slight hints of that taste.
-Warning: most honeysuckles have poisonous berries, so don’t get any bright ideas about eating THEM.
+They are actually an edible member of the honeysuckle family – that’s where “honey” part comes from, LOL Once you get over that misconception you can appreciate it for what it IS, not what it isn’t.
+If you’ve ever tasted a honeysuckle berry, you’ll identify slight hints of that taste.

 The names have become interchangeable.
 Don’t be confused: HONEY BERRIES and HASKAPS are both referring to the SAME berry.